Slutsky 'not worried about Hull City job'

 The Tigers' 1-1 draw with Millwall on Tuesday night was their fifth game in succession without victory, while the club have only won two of their last 13 fixtures.

-The Hull Daily Mail claim that the team's board are already searching for replacements for the Russian, but Slutsky has insisted that he is not worried about his future.
+The Hull Daily Mail claims that the team's board are already searching for replacements for the Russian, but Slutsky has insisted that he is not worried about his future.

 "I am not worried about my job because I can't work if I am unhappy or in discomfort but now we have a really good atmosphere," the 46-year-old told reporters.